trustoverip/tswg-keri-specification/spec/spec.md

 ##### Route field

 The Route, `r` field value is a '/' delimited string that forms a path.
 This indicates the target of a given message that includes this field.
 This enables the message to replicate the function of the path in a ReST resource.
+When used in an Exchange Transaction Inception, `xip` or Exchange, `exn` message, the Route, `r` field value defines both the type of transaction and a step within that transaction.
+For example, suppose that the route path head value, `/ipex/` means that the transaction type is an issuance and presentation exchange transaction and the full route path value, `/ipex/offer` means that the message is the `offer` step in such a transaction.

 ##### Return Route field